ihiteshri12/ihiteshri12.github.io/README.md

 If you like this Jekyll theme,please give me encouragement and star this project,I will make it better.

+### Contact

+It is my pleasure to contact me, you can give me your website or some advice about my website.
+Let's build a wonderful Jekyll theme together!

 ## Ad

 [Jalpc-A](https://github.com/Jack614/Jalpc-A): another Jekyll theme written by [AngularJS](https://angularjs.org/).